 In 2011, the K-Sea Transportation Partnership Incorporated was acquired by the Kirby Corporation of Channelview, Texas.
 Where the tug retained her name.

 In 2017, she was phased out of active service and was "laid up" at Seattle, Washington.

 In 2018, the tug was acquired by the Curtin Maritime Company of Long Beach, California.
 Where she was renamed as the Alice C.

 Powered by two, twelve cylinder, EMD 12-645 E2 diesel engines.
-Turning two, cast steel, fixed pitch propellers.
-She was a twin screw tug, rated 4,500 horsepower.
+With Lufkin RHS 2500 reduction gears Turning two, cast steel, fixed pitch propellers mounted in NautiCan kort nozzles.
+She is a twin screw tug rated at 4,500 horsepower.